 For more information see here:

-Different pollutants have different sources.
-In cities, air pollution comes from both inside and outside city boundaries, some of it travelling over long distances.
+In cities, air pollution comes from both within and beyond city boundaries, with some pollutants travelling over long distances.
 Major urban sources include vehicles, burning of gas, coal and charcoal, wood for cooking and heating, and industrial sources located in cities.
 Many large industrial sources, such as cement plants, steel plants and electricity generation, oil and gas production and refining, and maritime sources are often located away from cities, but still contribute a lot to the urban air pollution through long distance transport in the air.

-One of the most common sources of air pollution in rural and peri-urban areas of low- and middle-income countries comes from households burning biomass, other solid fuels like coal, or kerosene for cooking, heating and lighting.
+One of the most common sources of air pollution in rural and peri-urban areas of low- and middle-income countries comes from households burning biomass, other solid fuels like coal, or kerosene for cooking, heating, and lighting, all of which contribute to indoor air pollution.
 Household air pollution also contributes to outdoor air pollution.

 For more information see here: